20220856/WebScriptingGroup/notes/notes-main.md

   A user-friendly system that improves employee job satisfaction?

   5. The Manager reports to the board once a month.
       Why do you perform the task that way?
 The cinema belongs to a trust, which belongs to a board.
-Especially during covid orange this was an issue.
+Especially during covid orange this was an issue. wants to remain in person.

   6. The Admin/Secretary/Finance person is responsible for managing bookings, and cancellations, reconciling           income and preparing monthly board reports.
-      How are the checks reconciled?
+      How are the checks reconciled? all currently done manually.
       What added features would you like to have in the new billing system?
 Modernisation of the booking system IN the theatre complex to integrate with online.

    7. Tongariro wants to modernize its system to bring more customers: